 If you have high calcium or magnesium levels in your blood test results prior to starting ketoanalogues, you need to first consult with your physician and dietitian.

-Potential benefits of Ketoanalogues
+Potential Benefits of Ketoanalogues

 Ketoanalogues have been studied for many years to determine the benefits of including this supplement for those with kidney disease.
-Some of the potential benefits are:

 - Slow GFR decline